callumalpass/obsidian-biblib/README.md

   This is handy for inserting into a manuscript or sharing with collaborators who use a reference manager.
 The export respects the data in your YAML, so it stays consistent.
+- **Import from Zotero or BibTeX/CSL-JSON files**: BibLib can import your references from Zotero or other reference managers.
+It can handle Zotero's attachments and the notes that you've taken in Zotero.
+  Or, if you manage you references using just a BibTeX file, it can handle that as well!
 - **PDF Annotation Linking:** If you highlight or annotate PDFs in Obsidian, you can copy direct links to those annotations and paste them in your literature note.
 BibLib makes it easy to connect a note’s commentary to the